 Magis [mah-gis]Etymology: Latin 1.)
 [Adverb] Is not necessarily about doing more, but about being more... striving to deepen who we are and what we do with our faith in service to the world.2.)
 [Noun] A program at Seattle University that offers faith, justice, and leadership formation for alumni, family and friends of Jesuit education.

-Magis: Alumni Living the Mission is dedicated to deepening the life-long formation of Jesuit-educated alumni in the spirit of the Ignatian tradition and empowering alumni to create a more just and humane world.
+Magis: Alumni Living the Mission is dedicated to Ignatian leadership and spiritual formation beyond college, and empowers Jesuit alumni to create a more just and humane world.

 In 2012, Magis revealed a new, visually exciting logo which embodies the work of Magis: Alumni Living the Mission.
 Throughout the last five years, Magis has annually served approximately 1,300 Jesuit-educated alumni in the Puget Sound region, each of whom have attended any of the 28 Jesuit universities, institutions, or service programs in the U.S.